XorTroll/Goldleaf/README.md

 > *Nintendo Switch homebrew multitool, for several purposes and with many, many features!*

-- **If you are looking for Tinfoil, this is Tinfoil's safer and way more extended evolution.**
+- **If you are looking for Adubbz Tinfoil, this is it's more extended evolution.**

 ## Brief description